cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.1.2. ....
 Wine configuration
 A.1.3. ....
 Running CrypTool

 A.2. ....
-Future features, Roadmap
+Future features, Roadmap, Successor projects using Java/Eclipse and C#/.NET
 A.2.1. ....
 Possible areas for further development -- ideas, requests A.2.1.1. ....
 Functionality: Algorithms / Methods
 A.2.1.2. ....
 Functionality: Analysis